aws-samples/amazon-neptune-samples/gremlin/visjs-neptune/README.md

 This GitHub lab will take you through hands-on excercise of visualizing graph data in Amazon Neptune using VIS.js library.
 Amazon Neptune is a fast, reliable, fully-managed graph database service available from AWS.
-With Amazon Neptune you can use open and popular graph query languages such as Apache TinkerPop Gremlin for property graph databases or SPARQL for W3C RDF model graph databases.
+With Amazon Neptune you can use open source and popular graph query languages such as Apache TinkerPop Gremlin for property graph databases or SPARQL for W3C RDF model graph databases.

 ## Primer
 Currently, customers can leverage our partner solutions mentioned below to perform visualization of data in Amazon Neptune.